-Buying in bulk is a smart shopping strategy for anyone looking to save money and cut back on trash.
+Want a smart shopping strategy that will save you money, reduce food waste, and cut down on trash?
+Buy in bulk.
 To raise awareness about the benefits of bulk buying, the Bulk is Green Council (BIG) is sponsoring National Bulk Foods Week this week.

 For starters, buying in bulk is one of the best ways to save money on groceries.
 Why?
 Larger sizes deliver the same amount of product using less energy and materials than the equivalent number of smaller packages.